osthomas/gbtask/README.md

                         exclusive!
 If they start with '-', counting begins from the end of the sequence.
-'0' refers to the first, '-0' refers to the last base of the record. (default: [])
+'0' refers to the first, '-0' refers to the last base of the record. (default: []) --expand type amount  Expand features of 'type' by 'amount' bases on both sides.
+If 'amount' is negative, features are shrunk instead.
+Features and parts of features that are shrunk to a width <= 0 are deleted from the output. (default:
+                        [])

 Include/Exclude Features:
   Feature types to include or exclude.
 Only --include or --exclude can be